idaholab/moose/modules/doc/content/getting_started/installation/post_moose_install.md

 [consider checking out the MOOSE examples](examples/index.md optional=True) for a beginning tour of how to use input files and implement your own custom behavior for MOOSE.

+You may also want to peruse over our [Conda Command Reference](help/faq/conda_commands.md), to familiarize yourself with Conda.

 ## Join the Community

 Join one of our mailing lists: